BOTSpencer/Spotify-Local-Music-Importer/README.md

 ## Limitations
 - The script is limited to importing a maximum of 9999 tracks due to Spotify's API restrictions.
-- Special characters in MP3 filenames are removed during the search process.
+- Special characters in MP3 filenames are removed during the search process for better Difflib comparison results.
+- The script can only add tracks that are on spotify.
+Tracks are not uploaded to spotify, they are only searched there by name.

 ## Version
-This is version 1.0 of the script, and it is still in development.
-Feedback is also appreciated!
+This is version 1.0 of the script.
+It is not perfect and acts as a small code training project for me.
+There are no further versions planed yet.